Every student, regardless of their abilities, should have the tools they need to thrive in a learning environment.

 Once everything is agreed upon, the plan is documented and implemented.
 Regular reviews ensure the plan continues to meet the student’s needs.

-504 plans are essential for public elementary and secondary schools in Florida because they ensure compliance with federal law (Section 504 of the Rehabilitation Act).
+504 plans are essential for public elementary and secondary schools because they ensure compliance with federal law (Section 504 of the Rehabilitation Act).
 They allow for a fair and inclusive learning environment, so students with disabilities can access the same educational opportunities as their peers.

 A student’s disability could affect their ability to focus in class or cause them to feel overwhelmed by tests or frustrated with assignments they’re unable to grasp.
 Even if the student’s learning isn’t affected by their disability, they may still face accessibility challenges (which may or may not have a secondhand effect on their education) in their school due to a lack of a personalized 504 plan.